 In Ancient Greece, the Greeks considered excellence (arete) to be the preeminent virtue in life.
 It implies “a vital life of the intellect, a developed capacity for critical thought, a love of truth wherever it's found, [and] a desire to explore and understand the world” (Szterszky, n.d.).

-There are multiple reasons for collaborating with a trained professional who can guide you through some of the frequent challenges of preparing for or attaining your academic degrees, whether associate, undergraduate, Master's or PhD degrees.
+There are multiple reasons for collaborating with a trained professional who can guide you through some of the frequent challenges of preparing for or attaining your academic degrees, whether associate, undergraduate, Master's or PhD degrees or postdoctoral applications.
 It is a powerful option for high school students, college students and new researchers who are trying to achieve something difficult and wish to succeed; mentors can help turn challenges into achievable goals, help you discover your own capabilities, and point you towards an aspirational version of yourself.
 Working with a tutor/mentor is also the most effective way of learning as we provide support, guidance, and feedback.
 If you start strong, you are more likely to finish strong.

 For example, academic writing is one of the most crucial skills a student needs to succeed in higher education; but for many students, especially international students, this is the most challenging and stressful aspect of pursuing a degree.
 With ongoing and tailored feedback from an academic tutor or dissertation mentor, students learn how to write with confidence.

 Additionally, many Master's and PhD students are assigned supervisors who have limited time to give you the feedback and guidance you require to really succeed.
 This is one of the reasons why nearly 50% of PhD students never finish their programs.
 An academic tutor or dissertation mentor can help ensure you are well-equipped to succeed, from the beginning of the research design through to the oral defense.

 Many students are also now opting for online degree programs because they offer more flexibity (and increasingly, more credibility); but these programs require students to work more independently, which can cause students to feel isolated, anxious and overwhelmed.
 An academic tutor or dissertation mentor can offer cognitive apprenticeship, encourage you, and help you to find ways of staying on track.